+61 39 731 2226

 - Collaboration on One Health Economics Research for Systems

 - Assessing digital technology to prevent infectious diseases

 - Doing more with less – Sustainable management of livestock

-- Keeping Timor-Leste free from Lumpy skin disease
+- Keeping Timor-Leste free from Lumpy Skin and Foot and Mouth diseases

 - Defining the Research Agenda for Antimicrobial Resistance